-Once the radiographers are happy with the measurements, they will leave the room to deliver the radiotherapy.
+Once the required measurements have been achieved, the radiographers will leave the room to deliver the radiotherapy.
 The radiographers will give you instructions via a microphone and will instruct you when to hold your breath.

-A camera will be focussed on you during this time to ensure your breaths are consistent.
 You will be asked to hold your breath several times during the treatment.
+Whilst on treatment you will have a small screen in front of you which allows you to visualise how deep your breaths are and when you are in the correct position.
 You are in control of the breath hold process unless instructed otherwise.
 They will ensure you have a break between each breath-hold so you don't get too tired.